MicrosoftDocs/entra-docs/docs/fundamentals/try-microsoft-entra-suite.md

 :::image type="content" border="true" source="./media/entra-suite-trial/entra-suite-trial.png" alt-text="Screenshot of the Microsoft Entra Suite zero trust strategy steps.":::

-The following sections include process steps to walk you through each feature.
+The following sections include process steps to walk you through each product.
 Each of these steps is fully documented in a separate how-to guide that you can access by clicking the link at the end of each step.

 ### Step 1: Deploy identity protection